research-software-collaborations/research-software-collaborations.github.io/pages/about/overview.md

 State University).
 A steering board is to be formulated at the project kick off meeting based on an initial draft and input from all involved collaborators.
-The idea is that the steering board has a membership spanning the “networks” engaged in HSF-India research and meetings regularly to help organize HSF-India events and opportunities.
+The idea is that the steering board has a membership spanning the "networks" engaged in HSF-India research and meetings regularly to help organize HSF-India events and opportunities.
 Its makeup should include researchers from across the engaged experiments, regions and interests, as well as of